 Airbrush Thinner and Paint Thinner, are they the same?

 The airbrush thinner is to help thin out your airbrush acrylic paint, while paint extenders made by paint manufacturers only make the paint more transparent and not thinner.
 You can add an acrylic medium or flow improver, which helps increase the flow and also keeps the tip from drying.

 Can you use the Airbrush Cleaner as a Thinner?

 Yes, the Vallejo airbrush cleaner is a good option as a cleaner and a thinner.
-When using these products, make sure to wear a mask and work in a well-ventilated space.
+When using these products, make sure to wear an airbrush mask and work in a well-ventilated space.